thiennguyenmark/toy-robot-coding-challenge/README.md

 ## Submitting your solution

-- If you have a GitHub account, fork this repo and when your solution is ready for submission, create a new PR to this repo
+- If you have a GitHub account, fork this repo and when your solution is ready for submission, send to us over email your ready to view forked repo URL
 - Otherwise, please use `git bundle` to package up a copy of your repository (with complete commit history) as a single file and send it to us

   i.e